MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

 be driven by underlying characteristics of the local authorities.
 (Reeves & Loopstra, 2021: 9)

-### Fixed-Effects Model - Continuous Independent Variable
+### Fixed-Effects Model - Continuous Independent Variable (// Reeves & Loopstra, 2021)

 A first baseline fixed effects (time and space) model allows to explore whether this relationship remains even after controlling for